CS5001-khoury/DocStatsPart1/instructions/README.md

 ## Provided Code and Files
 For this assignment, there are four files provided to you.
-* [doc_stats.py](../doc_stats.py) - this is the main "driver" of the program.
+* [doc_stats.py](../src/doc_stats.py) - this is the main "driver" of the program.
 In fact, it's only purpose is to run this particular program.
 All code is provided, no need to edit.
-* [doc_view.py](../doc_view.py) - this file contains all the interaction with the client (print and input).
+* [doc_view.py](../src/doc_view.py) - this file contains all the interaction with the client (print and input).
 The "view" is often used in a lot of design paradigms, as the layer that interacts with the client.
 By containing your interaction to the view layer, it is easier to swap out the different modalities in which one interacts (console, websites, mobile apps, VR, etc) without having to modify the entire program.
 All code is provided, no need to edit.
-* [word_lib.py](../word_lib.py) - This file contains three functions that gives you information about a word.
+* [word_lib.py](../src/word_lib.py) - This file contains three functions that gives you information about a word.
 The function signatures (def, and docstring) are provided, but you will need to implement the function bodies.
 While they can be implemented with loops, we are asking you to implement them recursively to practice recursion.
-* [doc_stats_builder.py](../doc_stats_builder.py) - This file contains the function that builds various statistics about a "document" (a documents is a list of text strings).
+* [doc_stats_builder.py](../src/doc_stats_builder.py) - This file contains the function that builds various statistics about a "document" (a documents is a list of text strings).
 The function signatures (def, and docstring) are provided, but you will need to implement the function bodies.
 In this case, for-in loops are the best way to implement these functions, and we are encouraging you to use them to practice for-in loops.

 While it is optional, you may want to consider using Git to copy the code to your computer.
 See the [Resources](#using-git-to-copy-the-code) section for more information.
 Throughout the rest of the semester are going to build up to you using github, as that is the standard for later courses and the industry standard.
 Right now, it is optional!

-> IMPORTANT
+> [!IMPORTANT]
 > Make sure to read through all the files.
 Looking at the imports, get a sense of how they all interact together.
 > Ask questions on teams if you are unsure how the files interact together!

 # Part 1: word_lib.py

-👉🏽 **Task**: Implement the three functions in [word_lib.py](../word_lib.py) recursively.
+:fire: **Task**: Implement the three functions in [word_lib.py](../src/word_lib.py) **recursively**.

 The three functions listed in word_lib.py are about looking at a string (technically does not have to be a single word..).
 While each one can be implemented using a loops, we are asking you to implement them recursively.
 This is a case of practice makes perfect, and recursion is a topic that takes a lot of practice to get used to.
 Make sure to take a look at your Team Activity for the module and the provided code.
 We intentionally built in similar activities, so you can practice the same concepts in a different context.